frankalbenesius/holiday-poster-2019-client/README.md

 - arrow buttons to navigate squares
 - swips to navigation squares
 - zoom in and out to see whole poster
+- store passphrase in localstorage
+- redirect to info if never been to app before